Which Of The Following Statements About Cycloaddition Reactions Is True

 • Concerted Mechanism: Cycloadditions often proceed through a concerted mechanism, meaning that all bond-forming and bond-breaking events occur in a single step.
 This concertedness has significant implications for the stereochemistry and selectivity of the reaction.

 • Stereospecificity: Due to their concerted nature, cycloadditions are highly stereospecific.
 The stereochemistry of the reactants is retained in the product.
-For example, a cis-substituted dienophile will yield a cis-substituted adduct.
+Take this: a cis-substituted dienophile will yield a cis-substituted adduct.

 • Orbital Symmetry: The Woodward-Hoffmann rules, based on molecular orbital theory, govern the feasibility of cycloaddition reactions.
 These rules dictate whether a cycloaddition is thermally or photochemically allowed based on the symmetry of the interacting orbitals.